-I am a Lecturer in Theatre & Performance Studies in the Department of Drama at Manchester.
-Broadly speaking, my research and teaching address questions of theatrical space and time and link such questions to the issue of labour.
-I am especially interested in what happens when theatre claims space as public (hence my research on street theatre-- see Research section for details).
-In both my research and my teaching, I approach theatre as an institution, staffed by workers, that establishes a particular public, and as an event, a durational encounter that creates a dynamic between performers and spectator and acts on space and time in peculiar ways.
+I am Lecturer in Theatre & Performance Studies in the Department of Drama at Manchester.
+Broadly speaking, my research and teaching address the politics of performance through engagement with theatre and performance theory (particularly questions of theatrical space and time), political theory (particularly feminist and queer approaches), and theories of space and place.
+I am especially interested in what happens when theatre claims or conjures space as public (hence my research on street theatre and other performances of public space -- see Research section for details).
+In both my research and my teaching, I am interested in how theatre and performance work: the material infrastructures that support them, and the aesthetic and phenomenological dynamics that animate them.

 Prior to joining the Drama Department in 2014, I earned my B.A. in French from Trinity College in Hartford, Connecticut and completed my Ph.D., titled "Visible Machinery: Street Theatre and Industrial Space in Contemporary France," at Northwestern University in Evanston, Illinois.
-I conducted fieldwork for my doctorate as a Fulbright Fellow in France, supported by the Institute for International Education and the Franco-American Commission and hosted by the research group Langages, Actions Urbaines, Altérités at the École Nationale Supérieure d'Architecture -- Nantes.
-That experience of international exchange and interdisciplinary collaboration continues to shape the questions I ask as a researcher and teacher, and how I go about answering them.
+I conducted fieldwork for my doctorate as a Fulbright Fellow in France.